darkbatcher/picobat-www/doc/spec/exp.md

   * **nb2** : the number of character of **variable** after **nb1** that
     should be used for expansion.
-If **nb2** is a negative number, then the position are counted from the end of the string
+If **nb2** is a negative number, then the position are counted from the end of the string.
+If **nb2** is not specified, then the end of the string is not truncated.

   Note that if the version of pBat that is running supports utf-8, then the variable truncation happens only counting entire characters.
 If not, this is